green-coding-solutions/documentation/content/en/docs/installation/installation-overview.md

     - By default the script will ask you to provide a password, but you can also pass it in directly with the -p parameter.
 - Create the needed `/etc/hosts` entries for development
 - Build the binaries for the Metric Providers
-- Add entries in the `/etc/sudoers` file to start some metric reporters without prompting passwords
-    + This is needed, since some metrics can only be read as `root` and we do not want to run the whole measurement as root.
-Only the spawned processes for the Metric Reporters

 What you might want to add:
 - SMTP mail sending is by default deactived, so for a quick-start you do not have to change that in the `config.yml`